Overview

 Best Practices with Source Data in U-M Maizey:

-• Structured content such as spreadsheets will not index well.
+- Structured content such as spreadsheets may produce inconsistent results.

 Creating a Project